 - Volume II of the Imperial Glass Encyclopedia, edited by James Measell, 1997.

 - The October 1998 issue of the "Glasszette", a publication of the National Imperial Glass Collector's Society.

 - Glass Threads by the Museum of American Glass, Gay LeCleire Taylor, 2004.

 - Information available at the National Imperial Glass Collector's Society's website.

 - I want to acknowledge here the many contributions of Wayne and Pamela Balash.
 Since this website was established in August 2009, they have become my partners in this effort.
 Their advice, enthusiasm and many hours spent providing photos from their extensive collection have had a significant positive impact on the development of this site.
 On behalf of all Imperial Free Hand collectors everywhere . . . thank you.

 Also invaluable is the ongoing support of my wife Mary Ann as well as conversations with Richard Ross, Doug Archer, and Joan Cimini.

 All credit goes to the above; any errors are my responsibility.

-Finally, this is a picture of my mother and father taken more than two decades ago, set up at a Sunday
+Finally, this is a picture of my mother and father taken more than three decades ago, set up at a Sunday

 flea market in the Imperial factory's basement in Bellaire, Ohio.
 Always remember that collecting is